Last updated: December 12th, 2022

 if you’re looking for a bike for a commuting or other practical transportation, then you probably come across the “hybrid” and “city” categories quite a lot.

 Terminology changes over the years and can be a little confusing.
 Let’s clear up the differences between hybrid vs. city bikes, then dig into some practical considerations that are worth understanding.

-City and hybrid bikes are different, but they overlap in use.
-City bikes have a more upright and comfortable riding position, wider tires, and often heavier but more durable parts.
+City and hybrid bikes are different, but they overlap in use, and some brands use the label “city” for both.
+Traditionally, city bikes have a more upright and comfortable riding position, wider tires, and often heavier but more durable parts.
 Hybrids have a more forward-leaning and athletic riding position like a mountain bike, but lighter frames and parts like a road bike.

 Hybrid and city bikes are both good for commuting and transportation, depending on your route and preferences.